tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 ### The Transcript layer

-TLS and DTLS start the handshake with an empty transcript.  cTLS is different: it starts the transcript with a "virtual message" of type `ctls_template` containing the `CTLSTemplate` used for this connection.
+TLS and DTLS start the handshake with an empty transcript.  cTLS is different: it starts the transcript with a "virtual message" whose HandshakeType is `ctls_template` ({{template-handshaketype}}) containing the `CTLSTemplate` used for this connection.
 This message is included in the transcript even though it is not exchanged during connection setup, in order to ensure that both parties are using the same template.
 Subsequent messages are appended to the transcript as usual.

 When computing the handshake transcript, all handshake messages are represented in TLS `Handshake` messages, as in DTLS 1.3 ({{!RFC9147, Section 5.2}}),